Federal Perkins Loan

 The interest rate for this loan is 5% fixed.

 If the student was eligible for a Federal Perkins Loan (see the student's award letter) a promissory note and disclosure form must be completed.
-The Business Office will mail Perkins Loan promissory notes to you in early August.
-The promissory notes will also be available to you during Orientation and/or Registration.
+Perkins Loan Promissory Notes are completed electronically.
+The Business Office will send detailed instructions and a link to students who have been awarded a Perkins Loan.
 In addition, a Financial Aid Conditions & Authorizations form must be completed with the Office of Financial Aid.

 Your Federal Perkins Loan funds will be applied to your Whittier College student account in two disbursements.
 The first disbursement will arrive in the fall semester with the second disbursement in the spring.